-Early Music Princeton (EMP), directed by harpsichordist Wendy Young, is an umbrella organization devoted to the exploration of early music for graduate and undergraduate students in all disciplines, as well as staff members at Princeton University.
+Early Music Princeton (EMP), directed by harpsichordist Wendy Young, is an umbrella organization devoted to the exploration of early music for graduate and undergraduate students in all disciplines, as well as faculty and staff members at Princeton University.
 Members of Early Music Princeton study and perform vocal and instrumental repertoire spanning the centuries from Medieval and Renaissance to High Baroque, with a special focus on historical performance practices.
-EMP’s ensembles include the EMP Singers, the EMP Chamber Players and the EMP Viol Consort.
-EMPLOrk is a collaboration between EMP and the Princeton Laptop Orchestra, bringing the worlds of early and new music closer together
+EMP’s ensembles include the Early Music Princeton Singers, Viol Consort, and Chamber Players (both modern and original instruments).
+Early Music Unleashed! utilizes a variety of computer programs, baroque instruments, and the human voice, to reinterpret “old” music in “new” ways.

-Early Music Princeton is led by faculty director and harpsichordist Wendy Young.
-She is joined by EMP faculty members Nancy Wilson (violin), Sarah Cunningham (viola da gamba and Baroque cello), and Jacqueline Horner-Kwiatek (soprano), all internationally renowned early music specialists.
+Wendy Young is joined by faculty members Nancy Wilson (Baroque Violin and Viola), Arnie Tanimoto (Viola da gamba and Baroque Cello), and Jacqueline Horner-Kwiatek (Mezzo-Soprano), all internationally renowned early music specialists.
 EMP also has an Outreach program, focusing on taking early music beyond the university campus, as well as organizing interactive workshops for both students and the community.

 EMP ensembles usually meet on Friday afternoons.
-Rehearsals and coachings are scheduled between 12pm and 4.30pm, exact times for each ensemble TBD.
+Rehearsals and coachings are scheduled between 11am and 4:30pm, exact times for each ensemble TBD.
 If your group cannot meet on Friday afternoon, we will do our best to accommodate an alternate rehearsal time.

 Wendy Young, Director and Harpsichord

-Sarah Cunningham, Viola da gamba and Baroque cello
+Arnie Tanimoto Viola da gamba and Baroque Cello

 Nancy Wilson, Baroque Violin and Viola